The cover of LOOK magazine features Mickey Mouse - the "first citizen of Florida" and the

 Stand-up comedian and actor Don Rickles passes away at the age of 90 in California.

-Best known as an insult comic, Rickles voiced Mr. Potato Head in all three Toy Story films and for Toy Story Midway
+Best known as an insult comic, Rickles voiced Mr. Potato Head in all 3 of the Toy Story films and for the shorts

 Hawaiian Vacation, Small Fry, and Partysaurus Rex.
 Although his passing comes before voice work could begin